StillKeepTry/Transformer-PyTorch/README.md

 # Introduction

-This project provide a PyTorch implementation about [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) based on [fairseq-py](https://github.com/facebookresearch/fairseq-py).
+This project provide a PyTorch implementation about [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) based on [fairseq-py](https://github.com/facebookresearch/fairseq-py) (An official toolkit of facebook research).
+You can also use office code about *Attention is all you need* from [tensor2tensor](https://github.com/tensorflow/tensor2tensor).

 If you use this code about cnn, please cite:
 ```